Violent crimes in St Pancras and Somers Town ward

 The information on this page is based on official police records of crime, which is the best available information for estimating local crime trends.
 However, the figures on this page might not be a complete picture of violent crimes in this neighbourhood because:

 not all crimes are reported to the police

 The Home Office estimates that about 40% of violent crimes in England and Wales are reported to the police.
 This is about the same as the reporting rate for other types of crime.
-If that pattern was repeated in this borough, there would have been about 490 unreported violent crimes here in May.
+If that pattern was repeated in this neighbourhood, there would have been 46 unreported violent crimes here in May.

 some crimes might be recorded as other crimes instead

 For example, if a person breaks into house and uses violence to steal property, this might be recorded as a robbery rather than a burglary.

 some reported crimes might not actually have happened

 There are generally two ways that this can happen.
 The first is when a person deliberately reports a crime that they know hasn't happened, for example to make a false insurance claim.
 The second is when a person reports a crime they believe has happened but later new information shows that no crime occurred, for example if a person finds some property that they had reported stolen.

 The crime rates on this page are calculated based on the number of people living in the neighbourhood.
 In general, crime rates are a good way to compare neighbourhoods, but they are not completely accurate because there is no way to know exactly how many people are in each neighbourhood.